jyulin2000/CS435-Assignment-1/README.md

 make

-(2) Run the main class, providing the name of the input directory as an argument:
+(2) Run the main class, providing the relative path of the input directory as an argument:

-java Main Programming-Assignment-Data
+java Main Programming-Assignment-Data/